vLeov/php-chess/docs/heuristics.md

 The mathematician Claude Shannon came to the conclusion that there are more chess moves than atoms in the universe.
 The game is complex and you need to learn how to make decisions to play chess like a pro.
 Since no human can calculate more than, let's say 30 moves ahead, it's all about thinking in terms of heuristics.

 Heuristics are quick, mental shortcuts that we humans use to make decisions and solve problems in our daily lives.
-While far from being perfect, heuristics are helpful approximations that help the brain save energy and manage cognitive load.
+While far from being perfect, heuristics are approximations that help manage cognitive load.

 Listed below are the chess heuristics implemented in PHP Chess.